grumpyjames/birding-almanac/sites/Lakenheath.md

 visible from here makes it the most likely place to see hobby from - it's no coincidence that this is where the counts of 50+ hobby are taken from.
-If you're struggling here and the weather is right; try looking up at the sky rather than across the reedbed - Hobbies will ride a thermal just like any other bird of prey.
+If you're struggling here and the weather is right; try looking up at the sky rather than across the reedbed - hobbies will ride a thermal just like any other bird of prey.

 Stay at the viewpoint until you are completely relaxed, or the weather